-Hence it is probably too soon to compare the general elections of April 2011 and April 2007, since we don't know how the latest poll will produce further violence in the coming months.
-Human Rights Watch claims that the presidential voting left 165 people dead from November 2010 up to April 2011, and more than 800 just after, as against 300 before, during and after the vote in April 2007.
+Hence there were important differences between the general elections of April 2007 and April 2011.
+Human Rights Watch claims that the latter left 165 people dead from November 2010 up to April 2011, and more than 800 just after, as against 300 before, during and after the vote in April 200749.
 But the graph below shows that the relative number of political deaths per capita decreased between the two polls.
-Already during voting days in April 2007, observers had counted "only" 99 deaths for a population of 140 million, much less than in the Philippines in May 2007 (100 deaths for 80 million inhabitants) or Guatemala in September 2007 (more than 50 for 13 million).
-Moreover, the two polls followed different patterns in Nigeria.
 In April 2007, the upsurge of political assassinations started earlier and carried on even after the PDP primaries of December 2006 "settled" the winner and reduced the level of competition within the ruling party.
 Yet protests over presidential results were not very violent... since everybody knew about them in advance!
 On the contrary, the political game was much more open five years later.

 In 2011, the PDP primaries were delayed until January and the electoral process was quite smooth until the vote in April.
 If only it was possible to test this hypothesis, one could thus agree with Paul Collier and argue that violence erupted thereafter precisely because there were greater expectations to defeat the PDP.
 However, other analysts suggest that the following fighting did not result so much from support of the opposition, but instead as a result of the zoning system.
 In other words, it had more to do with the frustration of the Muslim North against the Christian South after the election of a president hailing from the Niger Delta.